valentinevln27/stage_m2_croisic/script_python/explaining_scripts_eng.md

 This script (version 2) generates different combinations of coefficients or roughness length based on three types of substrates (mud/sand, gravel and rock).
 It then applies these combinations to a GeoDataFrame (gdf), assigning a specific coefficient (ks) or roughness length (z₀) to each entity.
 Finally the number of polygon per class is calculated.

 ## [compiling_grib_data](https://gitlab.univ-nantes.fr/vanleene-v-1/croisic_stage/-/blob/main/script_python/compiling_grib_data.py)
-This script processes meteorological wind data from different GRIB files and compile them into a single NetCDF file.
+This script processes meteorological data (wind and atmospherical pressure) from different GRIB files and compile them into a single NetCDF file.
 The result file of compiled data is used to analyse storms to identify a theorical storm.

 ## [completing_mesh_v3](https://gitlab.univ-nantes.fr/vanleene-v-1/croisic_stage/-/blob/main/script_python/completing_mesh_v3.py)
 This script adds points to complete the studied domain defined by two offshore points.
 The eastern side of the domain is formed by a coastline construct in QGIS.
 The final GeoDataFrame containing the added points is then exported as a shapefile.